Ways to Reduce Your Bill

 Low-cost tips

-• New energy-efficient compact florescent and LED bulbs produce more light for less energy.
+• Energy-efficient LED bulbs produce more light for less energy.
 They cost more initially than incandescent bulbs, but last much longer—and are therefore much less expensive in the long run.

 • Paint interior walls a lighter color.
 This will reflect light throughout your house and reduce the need for additional lighting.